 - Install the Xamarin.iOS tools on your Mac host and activate your license

 To develop with Xamarin in Visual Studio, you must be using at least Visual Studio 2010 Professional or higher.
 Xamarin will not work with Express Editions of Visual Studio, as they do not support add-ins.

 The iOS Designer is available in Xamarin 3 and above.

 This section introduces the new Visual Studio features that support Xamarin iOS development.
 These include:

 Build Host Settings

-Go to Tools > Options in Visual Studio and open the Xamarin > iOS Settings panel to access the iOS Mac Build Host settings.
-Choose the section to see this screen:
+Go to Tools > Options in Visual Studio and open the Xamarin > iOS Settings panel to access the iOS Mac Build Host settings:

 You can change the Mac Build Host by clicking the Find Mac Build Host button.
 The following screen is displayed to update the Mac Build Host: